kschmidi/ANTLR/README.md

 ***The goal(s):***

-1. Create the grammar, so simple or multiple additions can be done
+1. Create the grammar, so simple or multiple additions can be done (check)
-1. Add Automated Tests, so I can be sure everything works, when changing something
+1. Add Automated Tests, so I can be sure everything works, when changing something (check)
-3. Improve the grammar for simple calculations (+,-,*,/) without brackets
+3. Improve the grammar for simple calculations (+,-,*,/) without brackets (check)
-4. Improve the grammar to use brackets
+4. Improve the grammar to use brackets (check)
 5. Variables can now be used
 6. Functions can now be made